 I found my family one year ago and during that time I’ve watched the sharp edges of my life turn into something softer and forgiving.
 How do we function in a truly healthy way if we don’t know who we are or where we came from?
-I lived the first 46 years wildly careening through it, not realizing the mistakes along the way until they were 100 yards behind me.
-I was fire, with an undercurrent of raging fear; fear of rejection, fear of security, fear of intimacy, fear of abandonment.
+I lived the first 46 years careening through, not realizing the mistakes along the way until they were 100 yards behind me.
+I was fire, with an undercurrent of fear; fear of rejection, fear of security, fear of intimacy, fear of abandonment.
 I tested love and commitment, not believing anyone would stay.
-My marriage felt it, my children felt it, and the family that raised me felt it.
-Finding my family was like seeing my children for the first time after their birth, taking in every cell, memorizing them, yet already completely knowing them.
+My marriage felt it, my children felt it, and the family who raised me felt it.
+Finding my family was like meeting my children for the first time; taking in every cell, memorizing them, yet already completely knowing them.
 It was deeply rooted familiarity.
 It was peace.
 Knowing my mother is seeing my reflection for the very first time.